Detecting mercury toxicity

 1. See Trace Metals Analysis Specimen Collection and Transport in Special Instructions for complete instructions.

-2. Send specimen in original tube.
+2. Send whole blood specimen in original tube.
 Do not aliquot.

 |Specimen Type||Temperature||Time||Special Container|